Ziqi222/COMP_SCI_3315-Segmentation/Wendyyy.md

 test different networks and involve ablation studies to pick the best performing backbone for each network.

-Improvement based on several networks {#sec:progress2}
+3.Improvement based on several networks
 =====================================

 The following discussion is focusing on the testing results with different networks and backbones.
 We mainly focus on ResNet as our backbone as there are enough sources online though GitHub.

-FCN
+3.1 FCN
 ---

 The baseline model uses convolutional networks with fully connected